About the Course

 - Demonstrate that all students can be successful in computer science.

-This course is organized into ten modules.
-Each module builds computer science competency through highly engaging, interactive coding projects as well as a series of online and unplugged activities.
+This course is organized into ten modules that follow Modules 1-9 of the prerequisite course: Explorations in Coding I. Each module builds computer science competency through highly engaging, interactive coding projects as well as a series of online and unplugged activities.